Unescape Text

 Common Use Cases

-- Debugging escaped content from databases
+- Debugging escaped content exported from databases or ORMs where text fields are stored with escape sequences intact.

 How to Use